Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Raiders games this season feature an average total of 48.0 points, a number 7.0 points higher than Sunday's over/under.

-- The 44.1 PPG average total in Broncos games this season is 3.1 points more than this game's over/under.
+- The 41-point over/under for this game is 3.1 points below the 44.1 points per game average total in Broncos games this season.

 Raiders stats and trends